mykola2004/DS_STAGE2/HW2/README.md

-1.
 docker build -t project .

-2.
-docker run -it -v ${PWD}/data:/data project
+docker run -it -v ${PWD}/src:/app/src --entrypoint bash project

-3. connect with vs code: ctrl+shft+P , then choose
-4. install extnesions pyhton, Dev Containers and Docker by Microsoft
+#to copy data folder from container to your local machine use command:
+docker cp my_temp_container:/app/data ./data

-5. check if everything is working with code:
+#check if everything is working with code:

 ''
 import transformers